-There were 34 departmentally managed Government Undertakings of commercial or quasi-commercial nature as of March 2006.
+There were 30 departmentally managed Government Undertakings of commercial or quasi-commercial nature as of March 2007.
 The financial results of these undertakings are ascertained annually by preparing proforma accounts generally consisting of Trading Account, Profit and Loss Accounts and Balance Sheet.
-While the Government of India Presses prepare Proforma Accounts without Trading Account, Profit and Loss Account and Balance Sheet, the Department of Publications prepares only the Store Accounts.
+While the Government of India Presses prepares Proforma Accounts without Trading Account, Profit and Loss Account and Balance Sheet, the Department of Publications prepares only the Store Accounts.

-It is necessary for each Ministry and Department to ensure that the audited accounts are prepared by the undertakings under their control within nine months of the close of the financial year.
 The position of the summarised financial results of the departmentally managed government undertakings on the basis of their latest available accounts is given in Appendix III.